cspoojary/Learn_Python/Python_kannada/01_Basic.md

 paradigms (procedural, object-oriented, and functional)**.
 - It allows developers to write clear and efficient programs for both small and large-scale projects.
 - It was created by Guido van Rossum, and released in 1991.
+---
+### Difference between a compiler and an interpreter.
+- A compiler translates the entire source code into machine code or an intermediate code all at once before execution.
+- An interpreter, on the other hand, translates and executes code line by line.
+Python and JavaScript are examples of languages that use interpreters, while languages like C++ and Java typically use compilers.

 ## Common Uses of Python:
 - **Web Development:** Django, Flask